jeremytanjianle/jeremytanjianle.github.io/index.md

 <h2 align="center">Trading</h2>

-My personal trading systems achieved live returns of 34% returns over a 12 month period with a profit factor of 1.34 and a shallow drawdown of ~6.5%.
+Personal trading systems achieved live returns of 34% returns over a 12 month period with a profit factor of 1.34 and a shallow drawdown of ~6.5%.
 For now, I've ceased trading to focus on my current role.

 <img src="img/LiveTradingResults.png" width="100%" align="center">